ZipEntry Unicode C Reference Documentation

 const wchar_t *CkZipEntryW_copyToBase64(HCkZipEntryW cHandle);

-Note: The CopyToBase64 method can only be called if the zip entry already contains compressed data (i.e. it is a "mapped entry").
+This method can only be used when the entry already contains compressed data, meaning the entry is a mapped entry.

 Returns TRUE for success, FALSE for failure.